-- Off-peak tickets which are restricted for use between the morning and evening peak times.
+- Off-peak tickets that are restricted for use between the morning and evening peak times.
 These times are dependent on the train operator so check with them before purchase.
 These are the tickets to buy if you want the cheapest option.

 - Anytime tickets are valid for use at any time of the day and are usually more expensive than off-peak tickets.

-- First-class tickets are more expensive than the other two types but offer a higher standard of service, including free wi-fi and refreshments.
+- First-class tickets are more expensive than the other two types but offer a higher standard of service, including free Wi-Fi and refreshments.